WeiXikai/Linear-Programming/README.md

 # Linear-Programming
-Using the Simplex Method to solve the Lineear Programming Problems
+Using the Simplex Method to solve the Linear Programming Problems

 This program is written for MATLAB.